General funds (listed A-Z)

 The National Lottery Community Fund Awards for All Grants up to £20,000 for up to 2 years.
 For groups that build strong relationships in communities, improve places and spaces, help people reach their potential or support people facing increased challenges due to the cost-of-living crisis.

-The National Lottery Community Fund Reaching Communities Grants from £20,001 for up to 5 years.
+UPDATE: you are strongly advised not to make a bid to this funding pot until Spring 2025 when new criteria will be launched.
+Grants from £20,001 for up to 5 years.
 For projects that work to make positive changes in your community (i.e. people living in the same area, or people with similar interests or life experiences).
 Funding to deliver new or existing activity.
 Or to support your organisation to change and adapt to new and future challenges.
 Or projects that test new approaches to help with community issues.

 The National Lottery Heritage Fund For grants between £10,000 and £250,000.
 For organisations looking to care for and sustain heritage where your new project (it can’t have already started) is about saving heritage, protecting the environment, inclusion, access and participation, and organisational sustainability.
 NB 20% of the payment will be made after your project has finished (in arrears).
 The Heritage Fund recently announced they have simplified their application process.